 The easiest way to encode a string to base64 in Node.js is to use the built-in

-Please note that in versions of Node.js below 6.0.0, the syntax "
+In versions of Node.js below 6.0.0, the syntax "

 new Buffer(string[, encoding])" was commonly used.
 However, using the constructor to instantiate a new

 Hope you found this post useful.
-It was published .
+It was published (and was last revised ).
 Please show your love and support by sharing this post.